-Maharashtra election result: Shiv Sena (UBT)’s Aaditya Thackeray leading by slight margin in Worli
+Maharashtra election result: Shiv Sena (UBT)’s Aaditya Thackeray leading by narrow margin in Worli

-Milind Deora from Chief Minister Eknath Shinde’s faction of the Shiv Sena was trailing with 21,072 votes.
+Milind Deora from Chief Minister Eknath Shinde’s faction of the Shiv Sena was trailing by 4,662 votes.

-Shiv Sena (Uddhav Balasaheb Thackeray) leader Aaditya Thackeray is currently leading by a slight margin of over 600 votes from the Worli seat in the Assembly elections in Maharashtra, data from the Election Commission showed on Saturday.
+Shiv Sena (Uddhav Balasaheb Thackeray) leader Aaditya Thackeray is currently leading by 4,662 votes from the Worli seat in the Assembly elections in Maharashtra, data from the Election Commission showed on Saturday.

-As per the trends at 12.10 pm, Thackeray had secured over 21,725 of the total votes counted.
-Milind Deora from Chief Minister Eknath Shinde’s faction of the Shiv Sena was trailing with 21,072 votes.
+After 11 rounds of counting, Thackeray had secured 42,075 of the total votes counted.
+His rival Milind Deora from Chief Minister Eknath Shinde’s faction of the Shiv Sena was trailing with 37,413 votes.

-Overall, the ruling Mahayuti alliance in the state was headed for a landslide win as per early trends.
+Overall, the ruling Mahayuti alliance in the state was headed for a landslide win.

 The Mahayuti was ahead in 221 seats, the Opposition Maha Vikas Aghadi in 53 seats, and others in 12 seats, according to Election Commission data.